Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 How I perform blepharoplasty

 One of the most important advances I have incorporated into my blepharoplasty practice is fat grafting to treat dark circles.
-Traditional approaches used hyaluronic acid fillers to camouflage the hollow groove beneath the eyes, but these fillers are temporary, lasting at most eighteen months, and can migrate or cause a bluish discolouration known as the Tyndall effect.
-The fat I harvest from the patient's own body and process into nanofat offers a permanent solution.
+Traditional approaches used hyaluronic acid fillers to conceal the hollow groove beneath the eyes, but these fillers are temporary, lasting at most eighteen months, and can migrate or cause a bluish discolouration known as the Tyndall effect.
+The fat I harvest from the patient's own body and process into nanofat offers a stable long-term solution.
 This nanofat is rich in adipose-derived stem cells that regenerate the thin, darkened skin of the periorbital area from within, improving both the depression and the pigmentation simultaneously.
 When combined with blepharoplasty, the fat graft transforms the entire eye region, restoring a youthful fullness that skin removal alone cannot achieve.
-At my clinic in Londrina, I offer this combined approach as the gold standard for periorbital rejuvenation, drawing patients from across Brazil and internationally.
+At my clinic in Brazil, I offer this combined approach as the gold standard for periorbital rejuvenation, drawing patients from across the country and internationally.

 The technique varies according to the needs of each patient, but I can describe the general principles that guide my approach: